Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 The onset of the 1920s saw Vaughan Novelty relocate to what would be its primary home of the next 40+ years—a one-story, 100 x 100 ft. factory at 3211 W. Carroll Avenue in Garfield Park, built for just $25,000.
 This wasn’t exactly a sprawling operation, but when most of your goods fit in a person’s pocket, a lot of stock can move from a pretty small room.

-One newspaper report at the time now identified Vaughan as a “manufacturer of advertising specialties,” and that marks an important evolution in the overall business plan.
+One newspaper report at the time now identified Vaughan as a “manufacturer of advertising specialties,” a frivolous sounding trade that was becoming a powerful and lucrative industry in the Roaring ’20s.

-Vaughan did run some straight-to-consumer advertising, and they sold self-branded “VAUGHAN” gear direct to hardware stores and pharmacies.
-More of their revenue, however, was coming from arranged deals with other companies, in which Vaughan—acting like a pseudo advertising agency—customized its products with its clients names emblazoned on the metal.
+Vaughan did do some straight-to-consumer marketing, and they sold self-branded “VAUGHAN” gear direct to hardware stores and pharmacies.
+More of their revenue, however, was coming from arranged deals with other companies, in which Vaughan—acting like a pseudo advertising agency—customized its products with its clients’ names emblazoned on the metal.

 Since many can and bottle producers were essentially dependent on their consumers having one of these Vaughan tools at their disposal anyway, the relationship was almost too practical to pass up.
 Canada Dry, for example, could order a giant stock of Canada Dry bottle openers from Vaughan, then package those openers as “giveaways” with a six-pack of their ginger ale.